micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 }
 ```

-For a total control over the semaphore creation (for example to set a custom clock), the semaphore attribute mechanism is available.
+For a total control over the semaphore creation (for example to set a custom clock), the semaphore attribute mechanism can be used.

 ``` cpp
 /// @file app-main.cpp